How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 • Variable expenses in blue

 This color-coding makes it easy to spot potential cash flow issues.
 I can move flexible expenses around if needed.
-The calendar also reminds me of upcoming bills so I don’t forget and get hit with late fees.
+The calendar also reminds me of upcoming bills, so I don’t forget and get hit with late fees.

 Utilizing Free Budgeting Tools

 My favorite free budget template is a simple Excel sheet.
-I list my income at the top, then break expenses into categories like housing, food, and fun.
-As I spend, I enter amounts in each category.
-The sheet automatically calculates how much I have left.
+I list my income at the top, then break expenses into housing, food, and fun categories.

 For on-the-go tracking, I use the Mint app.
 It links to my bank accounts and credit cards to categorize transactions.
 I can set spending limits and get alerts if I’m close to going over budget.